Entrepreneurship: Commercial Entrepreneurship

 Mapping is FSU’s academic advising and monitoring system.
 Academic progress is monitored each fall and spring semester to ensure that students are on course to earn their degree in a timely fashion.
 Transfer students must meet mapping guidelines to be accepted into their majors.
 You may view the map for this major at www.academic-guide.fsu.edu/.

-1. Must complete at least 60 hours outside of business
+1. Must complete at least 60 hours outside of entrepreneurship

 2. A minimum of 45 hours at the 3000 level or above, at least 30 of which must be taken at this University.